An introduction to the Italian present conditional

 The verb “direi” in the Italian translation of Shakespeare’s quote is the condizionale presente (present conditional form) of “dire” (to say).
 We could translate it as “would say”.

-In fact, the present conditional tense in Italian is the equivalent of the English construction of “would” + verb (for instance: I would leave).
+The present conditional tense in Italian is the equivalent of the English construction of “would” + verb (for instance: I would leave).

 Italian present conditional: when to use it